postmanlabs/labs-docs/v6/postman/environments_and_globals/manage_environments.md

 Click the dropdown menu in the upper right corner of the Postman app to select an active environment, or type in the environment name.

-Once you select an environment, you can access variables in the active environmental scope.
+Once you select an environment, you can access variables in the active environment scope.

 [![environments dropdown](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Env&Globals8.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-active-environ.png)